HadrienGardeur/audiobook-manifest/README.md

 - it must point to an audio file listed in the `spine` and use a media fragment to point to a specific timestamp
 - it must provide a `title`
 - it must not use `type`, `duration` or `bitrate` to avoid duplication with the `spine`

+If omitted, then the `spine` should have all infomation needed to label chapters.

+Timelines are typically most useful for two scenarios:

+- Audiobooks with a complex table of contents
+- When the spine contains a single file, and therefore no chapter information.

 ## Container